Ch1nv/customer-segmentation/README.md

 </p>

 ### Established Affluent Professionals (Group 2)
-This segment reflects financially secure, experienced individuals who are likely to have reached advanced stages in their careers.
-Their consumption patterns suggest a balance between value awareness and the ability to afford higher-quality products, making them a relatively affluent and stable consumer group.
+This segment represents financially secure and experienced individuals who are likely to be in advanced stages of their careers.
+Their consumption patterns reflect a balance between value consciousness and the ability to afford higher-quality products, making them a relatively affluent and stable consumer group.

 **Business Insight:**
 This segment is well-suited for premium and high-quality products, financial services, healthcare, and lifestyle upgrades.
 Marketing strategies that emphasize reliability, brand reputation, and long-term value are likely to resonate strongly with this group.